Amihaeseisergiu/Java-Technologies/README.md

 	- [X] An authentication mechanism based on username and password.
 Additionally, the current logged in user is kept in a session and content is displayed according to his role.
 Also, the users' passwords are encrypted.
 	- [X] Register new users and assign them a specific role.
 When registering, the application verifies if there is already an user with the same name.
 	- [X] The possibility to upload a document.
 The uploaded document is kept as a blob in the database.
 	- [X] The possibility to view documents.
-The documents are displayed in the table, and the admin can view it's content via PrimeFaces' Media Component or view it's authors.
+The documents are displayed in the table, and the admin can view it's content via PrimeFaces' Media Component or view its authors.
 - [X] User Contexts and Dependency Injection for:
 	- [X] the management of application's beans (@Inject) and transactions (@Transactional)
 	- [X] decoupling the components using dependency injection.
 Registration Numbers are generated as UUIDs.